cdhop/cryptopartyutah/_posts/2014-06-05-add-ssl-to-your-site.md

 which is recognized by most browsers to authenticate sites using SSL/TLS.
 In order to get a CA to generate a signed certificate you must verify your information, and usually pay a fee for their service (Note: there are some 'free' certificate authorities).

-Generally, there are three 'levels' of verification/validation by CAs
+Generally, there are three 'levels' of verification/validation by CAs:

 * Domain validation - usually they will send an email message to one of the email addresses associated with the domain name registration.
 * Organization validation - The CA will investigate your organization to verify its legitimacy (usually more expensive)
 * Extended validation - Like Organization validation, but even more rigorous (usually done with large organizations and financial institutions)